Watson Library Collection Development Policy

 General reference resources may include foreign language dictionaries; atlases and gazetteers (historical and current); travel guides that include monuments, floor plans and/or detailed descriptions of museums; biographical dictionaries and encyclopedias; resources on monuments, important buildings, churches; resources on emblems, heraldry, genealogy; and resources on religion, mythology, literature, performing arts broadly defined.

 The library actively collects rare books and periodicals, and other antiquarian materials.
 Most of these are acquired through the generous funding provided by donors including the Friends of the Thomas J. Watson Library.
-Special emphasis is given to collecting artists’ monographs, exhibition catalogs, artists’ manuals, publications on world expositions, and trade catalogs.
+Special emphasis is given to collecting artists’ monographs, exhibition catalogs, artists’ manuals, art journals, artists’ books, artists’ publications, trade catalogs, and publications on world expositions, book arts, paper arts, printing and design.

 The Watson Library regularly identifies unique or rare items and collections of materials in its holdings for digitization.
 These items and collections have intrinsic art historical research and/or artifactual value, are generally free of copyright restrictions, and are not already accessible elsewhere in digitized form.

 The library will collect an antiquarian title that is also freely available on the Web or is already available in the library through subscription digital collections if the original item: differs critically from its Web counterpart, such as manuscript annotations (for example, prices and buyers names in an auction catalog); has a significance apart from its contents, such as an association copy; or is specifically needed in the print version, as for an exhibition.

 Artist and Ephemeral Files